There is no competition: American chocolate gets its sweet little derrière kicked hard by the likes of Paris’s finest chocolatiers.

 91, rue de Rennes, Paris 6e | 4, place Saint-Sulpice, Paris 6e | 108, blvd Saint-Germain, Paris 6e

 Touted as a chocolate artist, Patrick Roger is known for his fantastic chocolate sculptures, most notably of wild animals.
-He also pulls out the full stop at Christmas, crafting elaborate chocolate Christmas trees.
+He also pulls out all the stops at Christmas, crafting elaborate chocolate Christmas trees.
 But his artistry doesn’t end with playful displays…he is a master of contemporary flavors and sensations, working saveurs ranging from lemongrass to Sichuan peppercorn with dreamy, dark ganaches and caramels.
 It’s no surprise that he has earned a title as a meilleur ouvrier de France.
 You know you’re close to the boutique when you start seeing a line around the corner, or when the scent of fresh chocolate punches you in the face.

 133, rue de Turenne, Paris 3e | 27, rue de Varenne, Paris 7e